 Coming to Hanoi, you are in for a minor culture shock.
 Everything seems chaotic and wild here, especially the traffic.
 However, beneath this untamed way of life are friendly locals who are willing to give you a hand in times of need, and an exciting cultural experience.
 Hanoi’s nightlife isn’t about going to clubs, but it’s about chilling with your friends at a local beer vendor, where you can enjoy a cold beer while watching time passing by on the street of Hanoi.
-And then, there is the rest of Vietnam waiting to be explored!

 As one of the most developed cities in Asia, and perhaps even the world, Tokyo is a once-in-a-lifetime cultural experience and easily one of the best Asian cities to visit.
 Intermixing high-rise buildings with sacred temples here and there, Tokyo is a city full of contrasts.
 In this city, the past and the future seems to mix with one another.
 Whereas high-rise neighborhoods invoke a futuristic vision, calm and serene residential areas with wooden houses bring us very quickly back to the Japanese roots from which Japanese miracle sprung.